 Property Address

+Address Seller's Name 33 Chapelton Way, Largs, KA30 8RF Robert Connell (executor)

-Address Seller's Name Date of Inspection 22 Annetyard Drive, Skelmorlie, PA17 5BN Paul Kilgallon 30/05/2024
+Date of Inspection 12/08/2024

 Property Details

-Property Type X House Purpose built flat Bungalow Purpose built maisonette Converted maisonette Converted flat Tenement flat Flat over non-residential use Other (specify in General Remarks)
+Property Type House Purpose built flat X Bungalow Purpose built maisonette Converted maisonette Converted flat Tenement flat Flat over non-residential use Other (specify in General Remarks)

 Property Style X Detached Back to back Semi detached Mid terrace End terrace High rise block Low rise block Other (specify in General Remarks)

-Does the surveyor believe that the military, police?
-Flats/Maisonettes only Floor(s) on what the military, police?
-Approximate Year of Construction property was built for the public sector, e. g. local authority, No. of floors in block No. of units in block 1965 No. of units in block
+military, police?
+Flats/Maisonettes only Floor(s) on wi No. of units in block

+Approximate Year of Construction 1975

 Tenure

 X Absolute Ownership Other

 Accommodation

-Number of Rooms 2 Living room 2 Bathroom(s
+Number of Rooms 1 Living room 1 Bathroom(s

-Gross Floor Area (excluding garage Residential Element (greater than 4
+Gross Floor Area (excluding garage es and outbuildings) 73 m2 (Internal) 80 m2 (External)

+Residential Element (greater than 4 0%) X Yes No

 Garage / Parking / Outbuildings

 X Single garage Double ga rage Parking space No garage / garage space / parking space

 Available on site? □ No

 Permanent outbuildings:

 None.

 Construction Walls X Brick Stone Concrete Timber frame Other (specify in General Remarks) Roof X Tile Slate Asphalt Felt Other (specify in General Remarks) Special Risks Has the property suffered structural movement?
 If Yes, is this recent or progressive?
-Is there evidence, history, or reason to anticipate subsidence, heave, landslip or flood in \square Yes \boxtimes No the immediate vicinity?
+Is there evidence, history, or reason to anticipate subsidence, heave, landslip or flood in $\square$ Yes $\boxtimes$ No the immediate vicinity?
 If Yes to any of the above, provide details in General Remarks.
 Service Connections Based on visual inspection only.
-If any services appear to be non-mains, please comment on the type and location of the supply in General Remarks Drainage X Mains Private None Water X Mains Private None Electricity X Mains Private None Gas X Mains Private None Central Heating X Yes Partial None Brief description of Central Heating and any non mains services: Full gas via radiators - not tested.
+If any services appear to be non-mains, please comment on the type and location of the supply in General Remarks Drainage X Mains Private None Water X Mains Private None Electricity X Mains Private None Gas Mains Private X None Central Heating X Yes Partial None Brief description of Central Heating and any non mains services: Full electric via radiators - not tested.
 Site Apparent legal issues to be verified by the conveyancer.
 Please provide a brief description in General Remarks.
-Rights of way Shared drives / access Garage or other amenities on separate site Shared service connections ☐ Ill-defined boundaries ☐ Agricultural land included with property ☐ Other (specify in General Remarks) Location Residential suburb X Residential within town / city Mixed residential / commercial Shared service connections Commuter village Remote village I solated rural property Other (specify in General Remarks) Planning Issues Has the property been extended / converted / altered?
-X Yes No If Yes provide details in General Remarks.
+Rights of way Shared drives / access Garage or other amenities on separate site Shared service connections ☐ Ill-defined boundaries ☐ Agricultural land included with property ☐ Other (specify in General Remarks) Location Residential suburb X Residential within town / city Mixed residential / commercial Shared service connections Commuter village Remote village Isolated rural property Other (specify in General Remarks) Planning Issues Has the property been extended / converted / altered?
+Yes X No If Yes provide details in General Remarks.
 Roads X Made up road Unmade road Partly completed new road Pedestrian access only Adopted Unadopted

 General Remarks

-At the time of inspection the property was found to be in reasonable condition having regard to its character and age with its noted which can be remedied during the course of routine maintenance and repair. ems of disrepair
+At the time of inspection the property was found to be in reasonable condition having regard to its character and age with in noted which can be remedied during the course of routine maintenance and repair. items of disrepair

-Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be recondition. nade on their
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be condition.
+Essential Repairs None. made on their

-Alterations have taken place within the property to create its current layout and accommodation, including a first floor extensionage and an extension to the rear of the garage and French doors added to the rear of the living room.
-Our valuation assumecessary Local Authority certification has been obtained.

-Essential Repairs

 None.

 Estimated cost of essential repairs

 Retention recommended?
-Yes X No
+Yes X No Retention amount

-Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide er.

 Valuation

-Market value in present condition £ 340,000
+Market value in present condition 220,000

-Market value on completion of essential repairs £
+Market value on completion of essential repairs 2

-Insurance reinstatement value £ 365,000
+Insurance reinstatement value 250,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) □ va · · · · · · ·
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No